golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 ray submit golem-cluster.yaml examples/simple-task.py -n 20
 ```

 While it looks correct, in this particular case it won't have the intended effect of passing the parameter to the `simple-stask.py` script.
-Instead, it will cause ray to, seemingly, suddenly require a password for the node, i.e.:
+Instead, it will cause Ray to, seemingly, suddenly require a password for the node, i.e.:

 ```
 Checking External environment settings